EB-5 Regional Center Project – Immigration Risk Due Diligence

 For every single EB-5 investor, at least 10 jobs (indirect, direct, and induced) must be created by the project.
 The larger the job cushion, the safer the project.
 Projects are especially safe when the required 10 jobs can be met from construction expenditures alone and do not require any operational jobs.
 Many projects on the market today have a job cushion of at least 20%, but investors looking to minimize immigration risk should target a job cushion of 100% or more.

 When will the EB-5 job creation occur?

-Answering these questions is critical for determining whether the EB-5 investment will qualify as a $500,000 investment instead requiring the standard $1,000,000.
-The TEA letter must be issued by the appropriately designated state agency and must be valid at the time of the I-526 or I-924 project “exemplar” submission(s) to USCIS.
+Answering this question is critical for determining whether the EB-5 investment will qualify as a $900,000 investment instead of requiring the standard $1,800,000.
+Targeted employment area (TEA) designation must be issued by USCIS at the time of the I-526 or I-924 project exemplar submission(s) to USCIS.

 Does the project have an EB-5/Matter of Ho–compliant business plan?

 One of the most basic EB-5 requirements is that the business plan must be Matter of Ho compliant.
 The primary consideration here is whether the business plan meets the requirements of the EB-5 Immigrant Investor Program in terms of job creation, the amount of EB-5 capital, and the key assumptions made for the successful development and operation of the business in question.